nicolaspanel/node-svm/README.md

 `npm install --save node-svm`

 # Quick start
-If you are not familiar with SVM I highly recommend to read [this guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).
+If you are not familiar with SVM I highly recommend this [guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).

 Here's an example of using [node-svm](https://github.com/nicolaspanel/node-svm) to approximate the XOR function :